mabaorui/HelloWorld/README.md

 <p align="left">
   <img src="img/plane_svg.gif" width="400" />
 </p>
-This repository contains the code to reproduce the results from the paper [Neural-Pull: Learning Signed Distance Functions from Point Clouds by Learning to Pull Space onto Surfaces](http://cgcad.thss.tsinghua.edu.cn/liuyushen/index.html).
+This repository contains the code to reproduce the results from the paper.
+[Neural-Pull: Learning Signed Distance Functions from Point Clouds by Learning to Pull Space onto Surfaces](http://cgcad.thss.tsinghua.edu.cn/liuyushen/index.html).
 You can find detailed usage instructions for training your own models and using pretrained models below.

 If you find our code or paper useful, please consider citing